Product means a lot of things to a lot of people. Here’s what it means at Hex.

 Great PMs are fundamentally storytellers.
 They synthesize what’s true and interesting, and share it in a way that’s clear and inspiring.
 They form an opinion on what problem to work on, and what a solution could look like.
 And then, when it’s done, they help tell the story to the world.

 They create clarity from ambiguity.
 In a space as big as data, and a product as complex as Hex, it can be hard to know where to focus.
 What problems should we solve, for whom?
 In what order?
 What’s critical vs. nice to have?
-It’s on them to find answers.
+It’s on PMs to find answers.

-Then, they translate this understanding back to the team, generating cogent artifacts that get everyone aligned on which problems to solve.
+They are adept at translating their understanding back to the team, generating cogent artifacts that get everyone aligned on which problems to solve.
 The whole company has a better sense of our customers, and how we can help them, because of their work.

 They know their job is not to come up with every solution, or pass finished requirements to engineering or design.
-Instead they see their role as empowering **the creative, brilliant people around them, pointing out opportunities and providing feedback.
+Instead they see their role as empowering **the brilliant people around them, pointing out opportunities and providing feedback.
 They know that the number one killer of velocity is thrash and uncertainty.